RobinHerbots/NCDO/README.md

 Supported protocols:
 - anonymous
 - basic
 - bearer
+- bearer_WIA (Azure authentication through Windows Integrated Authentication)

 ### Remarks

 Any contributions (code, documentation) is also welcome.

+#### bearer_WIA
+Windows Integrated Authentication needs to be enabled in AAD (Seamless single sign-on).

 #### Additions to api spec

-- added ICloudDataObject.Get
+- ICloudDataObject.Get

         /// <summary>
         ///     Searches for a record in a table referenced in CDO memory